lenesk/sokolova.dk/how-to-think-back-and-regret-in-danish.md

-# How to think back and regret in Danish?
+# How to think back and regret in Danish

 *Elena Sokolova, February 3<sup>rd</sup> 2022*